ibm-cloud-docs/key-protect/regions.md

 ![Regions where the {{site.data.keyword.keymanagementserviceshort}} service is available.](images/world-map.svg){: caption="Displays the regions where you can create and manage {{site.data.keyword.keymanagementserviceshort}} resources." caption-side="bottom"}

+Access to the Chennai region is allowlisted.
+If you cannot access or deploy in this region, open a [support ticket](https://www.ibm.com/mysupport/s/).

 You can create {{site.data.keyword.keymanagementserviceshort}} resources in any supported {{site.data.keyword.cloud_notm}} region, which represent the geographic area where your {{site.data.keyword.keymanagementserviceshort}} requests are handled and processed.
 To learn more, see [Locations, tenancy, and availability](/docs/key-protect?topic=key-protect-ha-dr#availability).